traefik/traefik/docs/content/routing/providers/kubernetes-crd.md

     To avoid creating the server load-balancer with the pods IPs and use Kubernetes Service clusterIP directly, one should set the service `NativeLB` option to true.
-    Please note that the connection reuse with services (connection pool) can avoid to load-balance requests to pods.
+    Please note that, by default, Traefik reuses the established connections to the backends for performance purposes.
+This can prevent the requests load balancing between the replicas from behaving as one would expect when the option is set.
     By default, `NativeLB` is false.

     ??? example "Example"